ayak0/heat_buca/README.md

 # heat_buca
-model code and data to reproduce Fig. 4
+model code and data to reproduce Fig. 4 and supplementary figures in Tsuchiyama et al.